catalyzeio/paas-cli-reference/combined_docs.md

 ```

 `certs list` lists all of the available certs you have created on your environment.
-The displayed names are the names that should be used as the `DOMAIN` parameter in the [sites create](#sites-create) command.
+The displayed names are the names that should be used as the `CERT_NAME` parameter in the [sites create](#sites-create) command.
+If any certs are Let's Encrypt certs, the issuance status will also be shown.
 Here is a sample command

 ```
 datica -E "<your_env_name>" certs list